Short-Term Effects of Heroin

 Some users cannot face the withdrawal syndrome.
 The toxic rebound of fear and depression is difficult to bear.
 There are symptoms such as the following:

 - bone aches,

 - watery eyes

 Basically, the person with addiction may be up for days vomiting and having severe attacks of panic alternating with depression.
-It may feel like an intense flu, with nearly psychotic episodes of fear, rage, and depression.
-The person with addiction is not overly afraid of flu-like symptoms but rather the fear, anxiety, and depression are actually attendant with these less harsh medical signs but are independent of them and generally of far greater disability than the severe flu like symptoms.
-Therefore, they are not merely being weak in the face of flu-like symptoms and most of them could easily make it through a flu without becoming terribly anxious or depressed.
+It may feel like the intense flu, with nearly psychotic episodes of fear, rage, and depression.
+The person with addiction is not overly afraid of flu-like symptoms but rather the fear, anxiety, and depression are actually attendant with these less harsh medical signs but are independent of them and generally of far greater disability than the severe flu-like symptoms.
+Therefore, they are not merely being weak in the face of flu-like symptoms and most of them could easily make it through the flu without becoming terribly anxious or depressed.
 The mental symptoms are independent and of greater substance than the physical symptoms.